 - providing guidance to managers as appropriate, and when requested, on how to address allegations of unlawful harassment as a result of a legally protected basis.

-- The Employee Assistance Program (EAP), Division of Occupational Health and Safety (DOHS), Office of Research Services, ORS, OD, provides:
+- The Employee Assistance Program (EAP) within the Occupational Medicine Service (OMS), Division of Occupational Health and Safety (DOHS), Office of Research Services (ORS), OD, provides:

 - confidential, neutral, and personalized consultation, short-term counseling, crisis intervention, referral and follow up services to all members of the NIH workforce to enhance personal and professional wellbeing;

-- training on a variety of topics such as Emotional Intelligence, Organizational Transition, Stress Management, Managers Workshop, Work/Life Balance, and Workplace Communication to educate and inspire workgroups to create a healthier, safer, and more productive workplace;
+- training on a variety of topics such as Emotional Intelligence, Resiliency, Stress Management, Managers Workshops, Work/Life Balance, and Workplace Communication to educate and inspire workgroups to create a healthier, safer, and more productive workplace;

 - a full range of onsite crisis intervention services to individuals and workgroups impacted by traumatic events;